 If you expect the uploads to take a lot of time, either due to uploading many files or a few large ones, you may want to provide feedback to your visitors that the browser and server are working on the uploads.
-Lasso comes with a method that will allow you to do just that.
+Lasso comes with a method that will do just that.

-To track files, you first need an input named "lasso_upload_tracker_id" with a unique value in your form.
-You can use lasso_uniqueid to generate a UUID which is essentially guaranteed to be unique each time you call it.
-With that in place, while the thread that processes the form submission is working on uploading the files, you can check the status of that process in another thread.
-This is done by passing the unique ID to the upload_tracker->check method of the upload_tracker thread object.
+To track files, you first need an input named "\lasso\upload\tracker\id" with a unique value in your form.
+Use lasso\uniqueid to generate a UUID which is essentially guaranteed to be unique each time you call it.
+With that in place, while the thread that processes the form submission is working on uploading the files, the status of that process can be checked in another thread.
+This is done by passing the unique ID to the upload\tracker->check method of the up-load\tracker thread object.
 That method returns a staticarray whose first element is the amount of data uploaded, the second is the total size of all the files being uploaded, and the third is the name of the current file being uploaded.

 The following basic example has a form set up properly in "index.lasso".
 When the submit button is pressed it opens another window to display "progress.lasso" before submitting the form.
-This page calls upload_tracker->check with the unique ID that gets passed to it.
+This page calls upload\tracker->check with the unique ID that gets passed to it.
 It also uses <meta http-equiv="refresh" content="1"> to refresh itself every second.
 The result is that we get a progress bar that is updated every second.